Life at Deloitte

 At Deloitte I love working in our multidisciplinary and diverse team.
 People from various backgrounds and nationalities make up our cyber team.
 I think diversity is key to being innovative and having different perspectives on certain challenges that clients may face.
 We are always open to helping our clients grow and taking on new challenges.
 If there is one thing I have learned working for Deloitte in the past few years, it is that anything is possible, as long as you go for it.
 And that is what I will continue to do in my future as a woman in cyber at Deloitte.

-Laura Mati, Assistant Manager, Cyber Risk Services
+Laura Mati, Manager, Strategy & Transformation, Cyber Risk Services

 After having studied Economics in Milan and Business Journalism in Beijing, I came across cyber security almost by accident when I joined Deloitte (although “there are no accidents” Master Oogwa, Kung Fu Panda, would wisely whisper).
 One of my first projects allowed me to design operating models and set up global hubs for the delivery of cyber security services for various Swiss based global organisations.